AnonVision

 Architectural Guarantees

-Deterministic Pipeline: Same input image produces identical output across runs.
-No floating-point variance from GPU execution.
-Critical for audit trails and legal reproducibility.
+Deterministic Pipeline: The same input image produces identical output across runs.
+That matters for legal reproducibility, forensic review, and audit trails.

 Trust Boundary Enforcement: All processing occurs locally.
 No image data crosses network boundaries.
-No external API dependencies post-installation.
+No external API dependencies exist after install.

-Fail-Safe Defaults: System defaults to maximum anonymization.
+Fail-Safe Defaults: The system defaults to maximum anonymization.
 Protection requires explicit user action.
 Recognition failure results in anonymization, not exposure.

-Audit-Friendly Output: Original image preserved until explicit save.
-All transformations are reversible during session.
-Output contains no hidden metadata.
+Audit-Friendly Output: The original image remains preserved until explicit save.
+Transformations are reversible during session, and the output contains no hidden behavior or metadata surprises.

 System Demonstration

-End-to-end workflow demonstration: image ingestion, face detection, selective protection assignment, anonymization application, and output verification.
+This walkthrough covers the full workflow: image ingestion, face detection, protection assignment, anonymization application, and output verification.

 Problem Landscape

 Face anonymization is not a convenience feature.
-In regulated and safety-critical contexts, it is a compliance requirement with legal consequences for failure.
+In regulated and safety-critical contexts, it is a compliance requirement with legal and human consequences for failure.

 These users cannot afford false negatives or ambiguous failure modes.
-A missed face in a protest photo can result in arrest.
-A visible bystander in research footage violates IRB protocol.
-An identifiable plaintiff in legal discovery creates liability exposure.
+A missed face in a protest photo can lead to retaliation.
+A visible bystander in research footage can violate IRB protocol.
+An identifiable plaintiff in legal discovery can create liability exposure.

 Journalistic Source Protection

-Reporters documenting protests, conflict zones, or sensitive investigations must publish visual evidence while protecting sources from identification and retaliation.
+Reporters documenting protests, conflict zones, or sensitive investigations need to publish visual evidence while protecting confidential sources from identification and retaliation.

 IRB Protocol Compliance

-Institutional Review Boards increasingly mandate face anonymization in published research imagery.
-Manual pixel editing does not scale and introduces human error.
+Institutional Review Boards increasingly require face anonymization in published research imagery.
+Manual pixel editing introduces human error and does not scale.

 GDPR & Privacy Regulation

-Biometric data processing under GDPR Article 9 requires explicit consent or lawful basis.
-Facial imagery in public datasets, marketing materials, or surveillance review creates compliance exposure.
+Biometric processing under GDPR Article 9 requires explicit consent or another lawful basis.
+Facial imagery in public datasets, surveillance review, or media assets creates compliance exposure.

-Constraint: Demonstrable anonymization with audit trail.
-Cloud processing introduces data transfer risk.
+Constraint: Demonstrable anonymization with strong data sovereignty and minimized transfer risk.

 Legal Discovery & Surveillance Review

-Organizations reviewing security footage or processing discovery materials must protect uninvolved parties while preserving evidentiary value of relevant subjects.
+Organizations reviewing security footage or discovery materials need to protect uninvolved parties while preserving evidentiary value for relevant subjects.

 Common Requirement

-All four domains require the same architectural properties: deterministic output for reproducibility, offline execution for data sovereignty, selective control for nuanced privacy decisions, and fail-safe behavior where system errors preserve privacy rather than compromise it.
+Across all four domains, the same architectural requirements appear: deterministic output for reproducibility, offline execution for data sovereignty, selective control for nuanced privacy decisions, and fail-safe behavior where system errors preserve privacy rather than compromise it.

 Research & Discovery

-Detector selection was not an optimization exercise.
-It was an engineering risk-reduction process.
-Each candidate was evaluated against privacy-grade requirements where detection failure constitutes identity exposure.
+Detector selection was not a benchmark vanity exercise.
+It was a risk-reduction process.
+Each candidate detector was evaluated against privacy-grade requirements where a missed face means identity exposure.

 Detector Evaluation: Failure Mode Analysis